-Figure 8-1 shows some L{DN} profiles that were calculated by applying the prediction techniques to actual operations on a specific railroad line.
+Figure 8-1 shows some $L{DN}$ profiles that were calculated by applying the prediction techniques to actual operations on a specific railroad line.
 The profiles shown in Figure 8-1 were calculated from the following data supplied by Penn Central:

 10:00 p.m. and 7:00 a.m.

-6 freight trains each 14 loaded cars and 10 empty cars 40 mph and 7:00 a.m. and 10:00 p.m.
-36 passenger trains, each 40 mph
+6 freight trains

+each 14 loaded cars and 10 empty cars

+40 mph

+and

+7:00 a.m. and 10:00 p.m.

+36 passenger trains, each

+40 mph

 Passenger trains with eight cars correspond to the national average passenger loading of cars (Moody, 1971).
-The curve for two cars is displayed in order to demonstrate the influence of the number of cars on the results.
+The curve for two cors is displayed in order to demonstrate the influence of the number of cars on the results.

 Since there are no crossings along the branch picked for this study, no whistle noise was considered.
-In addition to the usual geometric attenuation, atmospheric absorption and ground surface attenuation (Beranek, 1971) were included in the calculation for Figure 8-1 (see Appendix B).
+In addition to the usual geometric attenuation, atmospheric absorption and ground surface attenuation (Beranek, 1971) were included in the calculation for Figure 8-1 (See enclosure B to this Section.).

-Figure 8-2 shows L{DN} profiles that were calculated for the average of all the train movements in the U.S. The profiles were calculated from the following data (Moody, 1971);
+Figure 8-2 shows $L{DN}$ profiles that were calculated for the average of all the train movements in the U.S. The profiles were calculated from the following data (Moody, 1971);